-We invite you to nominate an individual or group of individuals who, through their inventive talents have made a worthy contribution to society by promoting the progress of Science and useful Arts.
+Each year, the New York Intellectual Property Law Association (NYIPLA) presents the "Inventor of the Year Award" to pay tribute to an individual or group of individuals who, through their inventive talents, have made worthy contributions to society by promoting "the progress of Science and useful Arts."

 Co-Chairs, Inventor of the Year Award Committee

 email@example.com and firstname.lastname@example.org

 FAQ’s for the Inventor of the Year Award

 (1) I have a revolutionary patent application – can someone nominate me?

 Only issued patents will be considered for this award.

 (2) Does my invention have to be commercialized?